tymyrddin/purple/source/docs/foundations/montessori/culture.md

 # Learning culture

-[Cross-training](rotation.md) takes hold where the surrounding culture supports it: where [continuous learning is normal](../../incident-response/sirt/learning.md), where failure is safe, and where collaboration is default rather than exception.
+[Cross-training](rotation.md) takes hold where the surrounding culture supports it: where [continuous learning is normal](../../incident-response/sirt/learning.md), where failure is safe, and where collaboration is the default.
 Without those conditions training happens and capability building does not.

 ## Psychological safety